joshuabdixon/Clustering-Customer-Segmentation/README.md

-# Mini-Project 6.3 - Customer Segmentation with Clustering
+# Customer Segmentation with Clustering

 ## Project Overview
 This project focuses on applying clustering techniques to perform customer segmentation for an e-commerce company using a dataset provided by SAS.
 The objective is to identify customer groups based on their purchasing behaviour to inform and enhance marketing strategies.